 2.1.1.
-Originating Division Director is accountable for all contracts within his/her designated authority.
-The Division Director is responsible for the following, as applicable:
+Originating Division Director is accountable for all contracts within his/her a.
+Designating a Contract Administrative Agent for every contract under the division;

-- a.
-Designating a Contract Administrative Agent for every contract under the division; - b.
-In cases where two or more divisions are responsible for a contract, the parties will select a Contract Administrative Agent to serve on behalf of the divisions; - c.
-Ensuring that the designated Contract Administrative Agent has a thorough understanding of the terms and conditions of the Contract and effectively manages the Contract in accordance with County procedures;
+b.
+In cases where two or more divisions are responsible for a contract, the parties will select a Contract Administrative Agent to serve on behalf of the divisions;

-- d.
-Reviewing work orders, change orders, and amendments to confirm that the scope is in accordance with the scope of the contract; and - e.
+c.
+Ensuring that the designated Contract Administrative Agent has a thorough understanding of the terms and conditions of the Contract and effectively manages the d.
+Reviewing work orders, change orders, and amendments to confirm that the scope is in accordance with the scope of the contract; and e.
 Approving work orders, change orders, and amendments in accordance with County procedures.